user-lezi/ForgeColor/README.md

 ## Function Reference

-For a complete list of available color functions, usage, and examples, see the [ForgeDocs](https://forgedocs.page.gd/#8).
+For a complete list of available color functions, usage, and examples, see the [ForgeColor's Documentation](https://docs.botforge.org/?p=ForgeColor).

 ---